-- The contact details of the Controller's Data Protection Officer are: Kevin.Fox@bexley.gov.uk - 2.
+- 1. The contact details of the Controller's Data Protection Officer are: nick.hollier@bexley.qov.uk - 2.
 The contact details of the Processor's Data Protection Officer are: [insert Contact details] - 3.
 The Processor shall comply with any further written instructions with respect to processing by the Controller - 4.
 Any such further instructions shall be incorporated into this Schedule.

 Description Details Identity of the Controller and Processor The Parties acknowledge that for the purposes of the Data Protection Legislation, the Council is the Controller and the Contractor is the Processor in accordance with Clause 18 of the Dynamic Purchasing System Agreement and Clause 5.1 of the Contract.
 Subject matter of the processing The processing is needed in order to ensure that the Processor can effectively deliver the Contract to provide a service to members of the public.
 The service being delivered is transport services for vulnerable children, young persons and adults who have been identified by the Controller as entitled to support with travel to their identified destination, as outlined in the Councils Travel Assistance policies for Children and Young People accessing educational placements and the Adult Social Care Travel Assistance Policy.
 Duration of the processing The processing will continue for the duration of each Contract awarded under the Dynamic Purchasing System Agreement.
-The initial duration of Dynamic Purchasing System Agreement is from 01st of April 2025 until 31st of July 2028.

-Nature and purposes of the processing Collection Recording Storage Use Adaptation or Alteration Disclosure by Transmission Dissemination Erasure or Destruction of Data The purpose of processing is to ensure services are appropriate informed to ensure students/pupils or customer/clients are in receipt of services that support their specific needs/circumstances and ensure that the service is safe, secure and appropriate.
+The initial duration of Dynamic Purchasing System Agreement is from 18 th of March 2019 until 17 th April 2021 and may be extended annually until 17 th April 2025.
+Processing may be required throughout this period.
+Nature and purposes of the processing The nature of processing includes the following: Collection Recording Storage Use Adaptation or Alteration Disclosure by Transmission Dissemination Erasure or Destruction of Data The purpose of processing is to ensure services are appropriate informed to ensure students/pupils or customer/clients are in receipt of services that support their specific needs/circumstances and ensure that the service is safe, secure and appropriate.
 The processing of information supports the Council deliver both statutory and non-statutory travel services for vulnerable children, young persons and adults.

 Type of Personal Data being Processed To provide the service only relevant personal data to enable suitable travel arrangements to be established and maintained will be processed.
-This may include: • Name • Address • Destination of Travel • Date of Birth • Gender • Travel Related Medical/Health Needs • Travel Related Educational/Support Needs • Contact Details of Individual, their parent/carer/guardian, and emergency contact details Categories of Data Subject The categories of Data Subject include: • Students /pupils • Customer/clients • Immediate Family/Carers of Service Users (only if relevant to travel arrangements) Plan for return and destruction of the data once the processing is complete UNLESS requirement under union or member state law to preserve that type of data Data must be retained for the entire period a student/pupil or customer/client continues to access the service provided by the processor.
+This may include: Name Address Destination of Travel Date of Birth Gender Travel Related Medical/Health Needs Travel Related Educational/Support Needs Contact Details of Individual, their parent/carer/guardian, and emergency contact details The categories of Data Subject include: Students /pupils Customer/clients Immediate Family/Carers of Service Users (only if relevant to travel arrangements) Plan for return and destruction of the data once the processing is complete UNLESS requirement under union or member state law to preserve that type of data Data must be retained for the entire period a student/pupil or customer/client continues to access the service provided by the processor.
 Where a student/pupil or customer/client stops accessing travel services the process is required to preserve the data for a further 6 years before records are destroyed.
 This can be undertaken by third parties contracted for those purposes, provided that it is compliant with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.